Presbyopia Garmin Watch Face app

 Source code

-The Presbyopia app was developed by me in Monkey C language, using Garmin's Connect IQ™ SDK.
+The Presbyopia app was developed by me using the Monkey C language and Garmin's Connect IQ™ SDK.

-For various reasons, such as security and commercial reasons, I don't open source all of my projects.
+Due to various reasons, including security and commercial considerations, I cannot open-source all of my projects.

-However, due to the scarcity of documentation, open sourcing this application can be a great resource for novice developers to learn how certain things should be achieved.
+However, given the limited documentation available, open-sourcing this application can be a valuable resource for novice developers to learn how to achieve certain functionalities.

 The source code for the Presbyopia app can be found on my GitHub.